RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

 How do you set up this great tool?

 To begin, go to the `Google Colab website`_ and sign in by clicking the blue button on the top right of the web page.
 You must have a Gmail account to use this tool.
-If you do not already have a Gmail account then you will have to create one.
+If you do not already have a Gmail account, then you will have to create one.

 .. _Google Colab website: https://colab.research.google.com/

-Once you are signed in, you should see a pop up box similar to the one shown below.
+Once you are signed in, you should see a pop-up box similar to the one shown below.

 .. image:: Figures/colab_new_notebook.JPG
   :alt: Pop-up window to create a new notebook or open an existing one on google colab.

-You can create a new notebook file by clicking on NEW NOTEBOOK, but for now close the pop up by clicking on cancel or by clicking on the shaded area outside of the pop up.
-Another way of creating a new notebook is to  click on File tab (top left) -> New Notebook.
+You can create a new notebook file by clicking on NEW NOTEBOOK, but for now close the pop up by clicking on cancel or by clicking on the shaded area outside of the pop-up.
+Another way of creating a new notebook is to click on the File tab (top left) -> New Notebook.
 Notice that there are options for opening different files and uploading files, these will be important for later.

 The UI